manpages/lue/posts/life/2015-05-16-magic-formats.markdown

 beatdown has to pick up some high-range control cards to unlock the table, while control has to pick up some low-cost cards to trade 1-for-1 with beatdown.

-Format is pretty interesting, yet it has a major flow — flood!
+Format is pretty interesting, yet it has a major flaw — flood!

 That being said, Mike Strashun offered an interesting twist to this format (which can actually be used in a bunch of other formats as well) which I call "Eliminating Lands" so, here it is —

-Land cards have "As you play this card you may choose to exile it.
-If you do, search your library for a card with the same name and put it onto the battlefield".
+All land cards have “Exile this card from your hand: search your library for a card with the same name and exile it, then shuffle your library.
+You may play it this turn.
+This ability can't be countered.”

+## <a href="#threeBoosterWar" name="threeBoosterWar">Rochester 1.5-Booster War</a>

 We'll run another playtest with Fate, Dragons, Dragons tomorrow which will actually involve three boosters!